 I know what you're thinking: small talk is a waste of time.

-But the truth is that there is no better way to maintain the relationships than to put small talk into the meeting agenda.
+But the truth is that there is no better way to maintain the relationships than to put small talk into the staff meeting agenda.
 Ten minutes for a casual conversation is a game changer in creating an atmosphere of being a team and destressing before jumping into serious topics.

 If you feel your team is not into spontaneous small talk, there is a bunch of icebreakers you can easily find on the Internet (type "icebreakers ideas" in Google and try not to drown in the sea of games and activities!) that will help you with that.
 You can always do it old-fashioned by asking: How is your day or week going?
 But it's always good to have something in store in case of awkward silence. ;)